 THE TEMPORARY TERMINAL CLOSES AND MOVES TO HANGAR ONE

-When Atlanta's modern "Jet Age" terminal opened in May 1961, the old "Temporary Terminal", which served the city for thirteen years, was largely forgotten by the traveling public.
+When Atlanta's modern "Jet Age" terminal opened on May 3, 1961, the old "Temporary Terminal", which served the city for thirteen years, was largely forgotten by the traveling public.
 Within months it was gone and many passengers may have understandably assumed it was demolished and thought nothing more of it.
 While the meandering concourses were indeed demolished almost immediately after closing, the main quonset terminal building was gutted, partially dismantled and relocated a half mile southwest to the new Hangar One general aviation complex where it remained for another two decades.
 This second life was part of the original intent during the design and construction of the terminal.
 The Atlanta Constitution reported on January 26, 1947, more than a year before the Temporary Terminal opened, "The new building, to be built of brick and steel, will be converted to use as a utility hangar upon completion of the new Administration Building some time in the future."
 True to this vision, the building was moved on August 1, 1961.

 In this photo, the relocation is well underway and the terminal is halfway across the old aircraft ramp, heading for the taxiways that will lead to the Hangar One complex.
 The original terminal site can be seen at the upper right.
-The steel framing in the foreground is probably construction for Eastern Air Lines' new concourse A which could not begin until the old facility had been cleared.
+The steel framing in the foreground is the construction for Eastern Air Lines' new concourse A which could not begin until the old facility had been cleared.
 Photographer: J.C.
 Lee.
 Courtesy of the Atlanta Journal-Constitution Photographic Archives.
 Special Collections and Archives, Georgia State University Library.

 Surveyors navigate the area as the bare-bones shell of the former terminal slowly crosses the airport.
 August 1, 1961.
 Photographer J.C.
 Lee.
 Atlanta Journal-Constitution Photographic Archives.
 Special Collections and Archives, Georgia State University Library.